nullmastermind/inkscape-for-trace/packaging/macos/README.md

 ## GitLab CI

+Make sure the runner fulfills the same requirements as listed in the usage section above.

-The intended usage in `.gitlab-ci.yml` is as follows:
+Configure a job in your `.gitlab-ci.yml` as follows:

 ```yaml
 buildmacos: